 The TEOG is for students at community colleges who are Texas residents, in the first 30 hours of their degree or certificate program, and who have an EFC of \$2000 or less.
-Students must apply for financial aid and be enrolled at least half-time.
+Students must apply for financial aid and be enrolled at least half-time to be eligible for consideration.